See below for information on Nannies, Nanny Shares, Mother's help and Au Pairs

 Tax and National Insurance

-Employers should visit their local tax office or view the Inland Revenue web site for information and advice.
+Employers should visit their local tax office or view the HMRC web site for information and advice.
 Employers are responsible for the payment of tax and national insurance on their nanny’s salary.
+It may also be useful to contact a payroll provider.

 Public and Employer’s Liability Insurance